chucktilbury/tkinter-form-widgets/README.md

 This uses the Sqlite3 database, but any SQL database should be easily interfaced by replacing parts of the Database class.

+The forms are created as a single stand-alone widget with completely internal event handling.

 Only Python 3.x is supported.

 ## Demo application